This question came in from Chris, in the middle of the last cold snap. With another cold spell upon us, it seemed particularly timely:

 The problem for Chris is not in his choice of base layer, but in what he expects it to accomplish.
 There's no base layer I know of that will keep you comfortable in cold weather, if you work so hard you get completely soaked in sweat, then stop exercising.

 So, the real trick is to not get soaked in the first place, and that means -- you guessed it! -- dressing in layers and actively adjusting those layers to match your exertion level and the ambient temperature, so you sweat as little as possible.
-You are still going to sweat, but good moisture management can keep you from getting completely soaked.

 Here's the drill: